-If your loved one dies in a hospital or a nursing home, and their death was precipitated by the nursing home failing to provide one or more of the above, then chances are that your loved one suffered from nursing home abuse and neglect.
-A “wrongful death” is one that is caused or contributed to by the nursing home’s failures to do what it should have done or by doing something that is should not have done.
 If you believe your loved one may have suffered a wrongful death at a nursing home, call the nursing home abuse and neglect lawyers at Goddard & Wagoner PLLC.
-Our attorneys help families just like yours all over West Virginia, Ohio and Pennsylvania.
-Call Dave Goddard and Eddie Wagoner at (304) 451-3500 or visit our website at www.GoddardLawWV.com.
+Our attorneys help families just like yours all over West Virginia, Ohio.
+Contact Dave Goddard and call at (304) 933-1411, or visit our website at www.GoddardLawWV.com.